This might be suprising for many users

 solutions for the ARX -compatible C/C++ Interface (called BRX).
 And

-"last but not least" the Bricscad team appreciated and consulted a lot
+"last but not least" the BricsCAD team appreciated and consulted a lot

 our expertise regarding the common and particular AutoCAD compatibility.